msedzins/apics-monitoring/README.md

 This repo showcases one of the approaches, based on the REST APIs exposed by the API Platform service.
 It's by no means the complete solution, just a demo to get a feel of a concept.

-## Features
+## Functionality

-1. Checking the last polling time for the list of configured gateways
+1. Application checks the last polling time for the list of configured gateways
 2. If defined threshold is not met for any of them - email notification is sent to defined receipients

 ## Architecture